erizov/Professor/semester_3/lecture_15_greedy_algorithms/fractional_knapsack/README.md

 ## Introduction

-Fractional Knapsack is a fundamental algorithm.
+Fractional Knapsack addresses specific computational challenges.

-This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
-Understanding Fractional Knapsack is essential for building performant and scalable applications.
+This technique is applied in various domains to solve specific problems efficiently.
+Understanding this approach enables developers to solve related problems effectively.

 ## TL;DR (Too Long; Didn't Read)

-**One Sentence**: An algorithm that solves a specific computational problem efficiently.
+**One Sentence**: An optimization algorithm that determines the most valuable combination of items that fit within a weight constraint.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below